balfieri/aws/README.md

 </pre>

 <pre>
-# create 5 on-demand instances that start by running script_name
+# create 5 on-demand instances that start by running a command_line
 # note: "command_line" is the run line ON the instance, NOT on the PC
 create_insts 5 -command "command_line"